AdornChoga/Math_Magicians/README.md

 ![Calculator](./demo/calculator.gif)

-> In this project I:
- - setup React toolchains and linters configuration.
- - created the structure and styling of a calculator.
- - Added the logic and click events of the calculator
+> In this project I created a sinlge page application with all three pages (home,   calculator and quotes) being routed using React routes.
+The Interactivity of this website is in the navigation bar and calculator with the calculator having about 90% of the site's interactivity.
+The calculator has the following mathematical:
+ - +, -, x, /, % operations.
+ - AC button for reseting the output display.
+ - . button for decimals values.
+ - -/+ button for negating numbers.

 ## Built With

 - React
 - JavaScript
 - JSX
+- CSS

 ## Live Demo